Commonwealth of Massachusetts, Rev. 133C579

 The second thing you can do, concerning any of your account(s), is to use a really effective password that is impossible to guess, or takes wayyyyyyy too long to crack.

-Even though we are a small site, we take the security of your Personally-Identifying Information seriously and use reasonable electronic, personnel, and physical measures to protect it from loss, theft, alteration, or misuse.
+Even though we are a small site, we take the security of your Personally-Identifying Information and our website very seriously.
+We use reasonable electronic, personnel, and physical measures to protect it from loss, theft, alteration, or misuse.

 Please understand, however, that even the best security measures cannot fully eliminate all risks.
 We cannot guarantee that only authorized persons will view your information.
 We are not responsible for third-party circumvention of any privacy settings or security measures.
 As much as we are dedicated to protecting all information on the Website as necessary you are responsible for maintaining the security of your own Personally-Identifying Information.
 If you do not want your information compromised, do not disclose it.
 If you secure your information with a password, then you must keep your password confidential.
 If you believe someone has gained unauthorized access to your information or to your account, you must change your password immediately.
 If you lose control of your account, you must notify us immediately.